 An Imperfect Science

-4×4 steel rims and tyres are never the same weight all around.
+4×4 steel rims and Bf goodrich tyres are never the same weight all around.
 The valve stem opening typically takes a small weight from that side of the rim.
 Tyres often have slightly imbalanced weights, whether they come from a cap ply joining point or a slight out-of-round condition.
 At highway speeds, a slight weight imbalance can bring a significant centrifugal force imbalance, which causes the wheel and tyre to spin in a lopsided fashion.
 This usually leaves the driver with a noticeable vibration as well as damaging and abnormal tyre wear.

-To balance tyres and Fuel wheels, a balancing machine is used.
+To balance tyres and ford ranger wheels, a balancing machine is used.
 There are ways to balance tyres manually, but they don’t really compare to machine balancing in terms of simplicity or accuracy.
 The wheel is mounted to the balancer spindle via the centre bore, and a cone is used to ensure that the wheel is properly centred.
 The assembly is spun at high speeds to find the heaviest point, and the results tell the operator how and where to place weights on the wheel’s opposite side.

 Things to Know About Balancing